-Enforcement from 2020: Robust enforcement is of the utmost importance to secure a level playing field 11
+Enforcement from 2020: Robust enforcement is of the utmost importance to secure a level playing field

-- In terms of enforcement, steps identified by Malaysia consistent with the MEPC.1/Circ.884 - GUIDANCE FOR BEST PRACTICE FOR MEMBER STATE/COASTAL STATE. - In order to promote the availability of compliance fuel, to communicate with KPDNHEP with cooperation with oil major company to ensure that availability of fuel compliance are enough to cater market demand. - Also to further update: - the industry with the latest and upcoming requirement related to the bunker activities; - registration process; - status of the bunker standard need to be complied with; - process of inspection & sampling of non-compliance fuel consisting of i.e., documentation checking; indicative fuel oil analysis (portable fuel oil sulphur content measurement tool); and detailed fuel oil analysis (sampling for laboratory test); as well as update with the requirement and action to be taken for off-loading and non availability of compliance fuel.
+- In terms of enforcement, steps identified by Malaysia consistent with the MEPC.1/Circ.884 - GUIDANCE FOR BEST PRACTICE FOR MEMBER STATE/COASTAL STATE (Marine Department Malaysia, 2019). - In order to promote the availability of compliance fuel, to communicate with KPDNHEP with cooperation with oil major company to ensure that availability of fuel compliance are enough to cater market demand. - Also to further update: - the industry with the latest and upcoming requirement related to the bunker activities; - registration process in order to be published in MMD website; - status of the bunker standard need to be complied with; - process of inspection & sampling of non-compliance fuel consisting of i.e., documentation checking; indicative fuel oil analysis (portable fuel oil sulphur content measurement tool); and detailed fuel oil analysis (sampling for laboratory test); as well as update with the requirement and action to be taken for off-loading and non availability of compliance fuel.